brawer/OSMExpress/README.md

 ## Installation

-Binary releases are available at [Releases](https://github.com/bdon/OSMExpress/releases).

 [See the manual for instructions on building from source](/docs/PROGRAMMING_GUIDE.md).

 ## Usage

-OSM Express is being used in production, but should still be considered experimental with an unstable API.
+OSM Express is being used in production for [SliceOSM](https://slice.openstreetmap.us) and the file format is stable.

 * Use the `osmx` command line tool to expand a .osm.pbf to an .osmx database and perform basic tasks such as extracting regions or querying by ID.
 No programming required.
 * Use the [Python library](python/) library via `pip install osmx` to access an .osmx database programatically.
 See the [Python Examples](python/examples) for how to create command line tools, webservers or detailed diffs based on minutely data.
 * Use the C++ library to access an .osmx database programatically.